VAV 2020 - How to do your web site

 If you want to make use of one of the many 'content management systems' that are available, you will in most cases need to choose one among a certain number of templates that fix the form and looks of your site.
 From there one - and this can be a big advantage - you just need to 'fill' the templates with your content.

 Some of these 'content management systems' are also available as online services.
 If you choose one of those, you will need to register for the service, and then can create your site online.
 In that case you will not need a web hosting service along with your domain name.
 You may just redirect visitors looking for your domain name to your online website.
-Some examples are Wordpress, Tumblr, Berta (has been quite popular with VAV graduates in the past couple of years) and Squarespace.
+Some examples are Wordpress, Tumblr, Berta (quite popular with VAV graduates in the past couple of years), Squarespace or WIX.

 In order to be able to decide whether or not to use one of these 'online make your own web site' services, the best thing to do is to try them!
 Just register online and take a little time to find out how it works, what you can do, and make some sample pages...
 You can of course always remove such pages later and/or end the account if you do not wish to use it.
 If you have any specific questions about your use of any of these services, we can look at these together the next time we meet.